Don (franchise): Don – The Social Mobsters Game

 Excel Entertainment collaborated with India's largest video-game company, Gameshastra, on a console game.
 The firm developed a third-person action-adventure console game in which the player performs actions similar to Don's in the film.
 A social game, Don – The Social Mobsters Game (developed by Mango Games), was launched on Facebook.
 It is available on Android and PSN for PlayStation 3 platforms.
 Sidhwani said, "This is the first time a game is based on an Indian film that will be launched on four platforms.
 For an iconic character like Don, I think this was the best way to keep the hysteria going amongst his fans."

 Don 2: The King is Back

 A PlayStation 2 game, Don 2: The King is Back, was released in India in February 2013 as the final PAL game for PS2.

+Mobiles games

+Mobile video games based on Don 2 were also made as tie-ins during its release by Fugu Mobile and included Don 2: The Pursuit (a racing game) and Don 2: Prison Break and Don 2: Eliminate Vardhan.

 Other Indian language remakes

 Don has a number of South Indian remakes and spin-off films.